-2-18 The duration of the program must be at least two consecutive academic years with a minimum of 24 months, full-time or its equivalent.
+2-19 The duration of the program must be at least two consecutive academic years with a minimum of 24 months, full-time or its equivalent.

-Examples of evidence to demonstrate compliance may include: Program schedules Written curriculum plan
+Program schedules Written curriculum plan

-2-19 Where a program for part-time residents exists, it must be started and completed within a single institution and designed so that the total curriculum can be completed in no more than twice the duration of the program length.
+2-20 Where a program for part-time residents exists, it must be started and completed within a single institution and designed so that the total curriculum can be completed in no more than twice the duration of the program length.